Work in Sweden

 - Receipt showing that you have paid the application fee.

-If you are a student or a doctoral student at a university/ college you do not need a work permit to be able to work during your studies.
+If you are a student or a doctoral student at a university/college you do not need a work-permit in order to work during your studies.

 How long is the permit valid?